Poe Toaster: Notes

 On several occasions, the Toaster left a note along with the roses and cognac.
-Some notes were simple expressions of devotion, such as "Edgar, I haven't forgotten you."
+Some notes were simple expressions of devotion, such as, "Edgar, I haven't forgotten you."
 In 1993, a cryptic message stated, "The torch will be passed."
 In 1999, a note announced that the original Toaster had died the previous year and had passed the tradition to "a son."
 Subsequent eyewitnesses noted that the post-1998 Toaster appeared to be a younger individual.

 A note left at the 2001 visitation, which happened to occur a few days before Super Bowl XXXV between the Baltimore Ravens and the New York Giants, spurred controversy in Baltimore: "The New York Giants.
 Darkness and decay and the big blue hold dominion over all.
 The Baltimore Ravens.
 A thousand injuries they will suffer.
 Edgar Allan Poe evermore."
 Never before had the Toaster commented on sports or other current events, nor could anyone explain the negative reference to Baltimore's football team, whose nickname was inspired by Poe's poem "The Raven".
-The prophecy, a play on the last line of "The Masque of the Red Death" ("And Darkness and Decay and the Red Death held illimitable dominion over all"), proved inaccurate, as Baltimore won the game 34–7.
+The prophecy, a play on the last line of "The Masque of the Red Death" ("And Darkness and Decay and the Red Death held illimitable dominion over all") and on the Giants' nickname "The Big Blue," proved inaccurate, as Baltimore won the game 34–7.

-The Toaster's 2004 note was apparently critical of France's opposition to the war in Iraq: "The sacred memory of Poe and his final resting place is no place for French cognac.
+The Toaster's 2004 note was apparently critical of French opposition to the Iraq War: "The sacred memory of Poe and his final resting place is no place for French cognac.
 With great reluctance but for [sic] respect for family tradition the cognac is placed.
 The memory of Poe shall live evermore!"

 Jeff Jerome, former curator of the Poe House and Museum, has suggested that the 2001 and 2004 notes may have reflected an unwillingness of the son (or sons) to take the tradition as seriously as had the father.
 A final note—left sometime between 2005 and 2008—was so dismaying, Jerome said, that he decided to fib and announce that no note had been left.
 He declined to reveal its contents, other than that it was a hint, in hindsight, that an end to the tradition was imminent.